srirammura/Property-search/README.md

 - Created 1000 properties mock data in database to match with the requirements.
   - assumed bedrooms & bathrooms between 1 to 6
   - assumed price between $ 1k to 10k
-- Using [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) to calculate distance between two points in miles
+- Using [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) to calculate distance between two points in kilometers